Free & Reduced Price Meal Program

-Paper copies of the 2017-18 application are available in our Nutrition Services Office, all cafeterias, and at each school office.
+Paper copies of the 2019-20 application will be available in our Nutrition Services Office, all cafeterias, and at each school office.

 I have children attending different schools in IUSD; do I need to fill out a different application for each of them?

 One application per household may be filled out, whether or not the children are at different schools in the district.

 We are moving to IUSD from another district and were approved for Free Meals there, do I need to fill out another application?

 Applications from other districts are non-transferrable.
 A new application must be filled out upon entering IUSD.

 Our family has been on the Reduced Program every year, why do we have to reapply?

 Due to eligibility guidelines that change annually, a new application must be filled out for each household every school year.

 The following Irvine Unified schools are currently participating in the School Breakfast Program: